 There’s something magical about sleeping under the stars as a child.
 The unbounded imagination of a toddler runs wild while thinking about the galaxy.
 Engaging in pretend play with a pile of sticks or scavenger hunting for leaves or animal tracks is hard to top.
 This is of course except when considering the pure joy of smashing around inside a tent, hiding from mom and dad only to pop out the back entrance.
 The thought of arranging such an adventure may seem a bit overwhelming, but to ease your anxiety, we’ve come up with an essential guide for car camping with toddlers.

 While camping is fun for all ages, camping with toddlers can be challenging.
-The kiddos are not quite a tuck-em into the carrier baby age, but also not quite tree climbing adventurers either.
+The kiddos are not quite ‘tuck-em into the carrier’ baby age anymore, but not quite tree climbing adventurers either.
 Activities such as hiking occur with tempered expectations due to frequent nap and potty stops along with short attention spans.
-The good news is, as with most things related to this curious age, with a little creativity and a little bit of practice, camping with toddlers is boat loads of fun.
+The good news is, as with most things related to this curious age, with a little creativity and a little bit of practice, camping with toddlers is boatloads of fun.
 Our tips below along with our family camping checklist will help get you started.